-Unit-I Reflections from the East and the West A Text Book of Essays Lectures-14
+Unit-I Reflections from the East and the West A Text Book of Essays

-(A) Section -I of the Book

-- i.
-The Power of Prayer.
-A .P.
+- (A) Section -I of the Book - i.
+"The Power of Prayer" by A .P.
 J. Abdul Kalam - ii.
-The World As I See it.
-Albert Einstein - iii.
-Vivekananda: The Great Journey to the West: Romain Rolland - (B) Exercises based on the text.
+"The World As I See It" by Albert Einstein - iii.
+"Vivekananda: The Great Journey to the West" by Romain Rolland

+(B) Exercises based on the text.

 Unit-II Hues of Life.
-An Anthology of Short Stories Lectures-16
+An Anthology of Short Stories

 - (A) Short Stories:

 - i.
-Three Ouestions.
-Leo Tolstoy
+"Three Questions" by Leo Tolstoy

 - ii.
-David Swan.
-Nathanial Hawthorne
+"David Swan by Nathanial Hawthorne

 - iii.
-The Beggar.
-Anton Chekhov
+"The Beggar" by Anton Chekhov

 - iv.
-The Interlopers.
-Hector Hugh Muro 'Saki'
+"The Interlopers" by Hector Hugh Munro 'Saki'

-- (B) Exercises based on the text.
+(B) Exercises based on the text.

-Unit-III The Blossoming Mind Book of Poems and Grammar Lectures-14
+Unit-III The Blossoming Mind Book of Poems and Grammar